-Executive Summary
+Executive summary

-Remio is a remote desktop application built on a zero-knowledge, peer-to-peer architecture where screen content, input data, and audio streams are end-to-end encrypted between devices using industry-standard DTLS-SRTP protocols with AES-256 encryption.
-Unlike centralized solutions, Remio's signaling server only facilitates initial connection establishment — it never sees, processes, or stores any session data.
 There are no accounts required, no passwords to breach, no central database of credentials.
-Device pairing uses proximity-verified PINs, and all keys are ephemeral with Perfect Forward Secrecy, meaning that even if a key is compromised, past and future sessions remain cryptographically secure.
+Device pairing uses proximity-verified PINs, and all keys are ephemeral with Perfect Forward Secrecy: even if a key is compromised, past and future sessions remain cryptographically secure.
 This architecture eliminates entire categories of attacks that have plagued competitors — because there is simply nothing to steal.

-Threat Model
+Threat model

-- Eavesdropping — All media (video, audio) and data channels (input, keyboard, cursor) are encrypted with SRTP and DTLS respectively.
+- Eavesdropping.
+All media (video, audio) and data channels (input, keyboard, cursor) are encrypted with SRTP and DTLS respectively.
 A network observer sees only encrypted packets with no ability to reconstruct session content.

-- Server Compromise — Even if our signaling server is fully compromised, attackers gain access to only connection metadata (IP addresses, timestamps).
-Session content is never transmitted through or stored on our servers.
+- Server compromise.
+Even if our signaling server is fully compromised, attackers gain access only to connection metadata (IP addresses, timestamps).
+Session content is never transmitted through, or stored on, our servers.

-- Unauthorized Access — PIN-based pairing requires physical proximity or knowledge of a displayed PIN.
+- Unauthorized access.
+PIN-based pairing requires physical proximity or knowledge of a displayed PIN.
 No remote-accessible credential database exists to attack.

-- Session Replay — SRTP's built-in replay protection and DTLS sequence numbers prevent captured packets from being replayed.
+- Session replay.
+SRTP's built-in replay protection and DTLS sequence numbers prevent captured packets from being replayed.

-- Supply Chain Attacks — All Remio binaries are code-signed. macOS builds are notarized by Apple. iOS builds are distributed exclusively through the App Store.
+- Supply chain attacks.
+All Remio binaries are code-signed. macOS builds are notarized by Apple. iOS builds are distributed exclusively through the App Store.

-Trust Boundaries
+Trust boundaries

 Our threat model explicitly defines three trust boundaries:

-- Device boundary — Each device is trusted only after PIN verification.
+- Device boundary.
+Each device is trusted only after PIN verification.
 OS-level protections (sandboxing, Keychain, Secure Enclave) protect on-device data.

-- Network boundary — All data in transit is encrypted.
+- Network boundary.
+All data in transit is encrypted.
 We assume the network is hostile.

-- Server boundary — Our own servers are treated as untrusted relays.
+- Server boundary.
+Our own servers are treated as untrusted relays.
 They facilitate connections but cannot inspect content.

-Architecture Overview
+Architecture overview

-Signaling vs. Data Plane
+Signaling vs. data plane

 The server cannot parse the payload content — it is a binary blob that only the target device can interpret.
 The FlatBuffers binary protocol adds an additional layer of structure that makes injection attacks more difficult compared to JSON-based signaling.

-Encryption Layers
+Encryption layers

 Remio employs a multi-layered encryption strategy where each communication channel uses the cryptographic protocol best suited to its requirements.

 Every Remio session generates a unique set of ephemeral encryption keys through ECDHE key exchange.
-This means:

-- Compromising the current session key does not expose past sessions
+- Compromising the current session key does not expose past sessions.

-- Compromising the current session key does not expose future sessions
+- Compromising the current session key does not expose future sessions.

-- Each key pair exists only for the duration of a single session
+- Each key pair exists only for the duration of a single session.

-- Keys are never stored to disk — they exist only in memory
+- Keys are never stored to disk — they exist only in memory.

-Cipher Suites
+Cipher suites

-Key Rotation
+Key rotation

 Keys are rotated automatically at the following boundaries:

-- SRTP key derivation — Media keys are derived from the DTLS handshake and are unique per media track
+- SRTP key derivation.
+Media keys are derived from the DTLS handshake and are unique per media track.

-- Reconnection — If a session is interrupted and reconnected, a completely new key exchange occurs
+- Reconnection.
+If a session is interrupted and reconnected, a completely new key exchange occurs.

 Remio deliberately avoids traditional username/password authentication.
 Instead, we use a PIN-based device pairing model that eliminates the most common attack vectors in remote desktop software.